stefanofa/awesome/TOPICS.md

 *   [aidenybai/million](https://github.com/aidenybai/million) - Optimizing compiler for React

+*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll at it should be

 *   [inokawa/virtua](https://github.com/inokawa/virtua) - A zero-config, fast and small (~3kB) virtual list (and grid) component for React, Vue, Solid and Svelte.

-*   [QwikDev/partytown](https://github.com/QwikDev/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

 ## applicant-tracking-system